olivia-games/olivia-games.github.io/README.md

-# Olivia Games - Play 500+ Online Seraph Games
+# Olivia Games - Play 500+ Online Games

 ![Olivia Games](https://olivia-games.github.io/og-image.jpg)

 ## Discover Free Online Games

 **[Olivia Games](https://olivia-games.github.io/)** is a collection of **500+ free online games** that you can play instantly in your browser.
-No downloads or installations are required — simply choose a game and start playing.
+No downloads or installations are required - simply choose a game and start playing.

 Explore a wide variety of genres, including **action, puzzle, sports, arcade, strategy, racing, adventure, and casual games**.
 Whether you have a few minutes to spare or want to enjoy a longer gaming session, Olivia Games makes it easy to find something fun to play.